svewap/nnrestapi/Documentation/Configuration/Configuration/30_extmanager.rst

    Data type
         text
    Description
-        List of global api users that can access the REST Api.
+        List of global api users that can access the endpoint.
         One user per line.
 Username and ApiKey separated by a single colon (:)

         All usernames will work, except for the default "examplefeUserName".